gicentre/elm-vegalite/docs/changeNotes.md

 - Corrected API doc for coLocale example to use correct Elm unicode escape text.

 - Added reference to parent functions to some functions in the API docs.
 This makes it easier to see how a function is used in the context of a larger specification by navigating up the function dependency tree.
-Thanks to @RalfNorthman for the suggested improvement. _Note: this is a work in progress and will be extended to other functions in future releases._
+Thanks to @RalfNorthman for the suggested improvement.

 ### Deprecations